AsdWaring/Etch_Sketch/README.md

 August 10th!

-Well don't use 1em for you grid-item and all will be good.
+Well don't use 1em for your grid-item and all will be good.

 Thanks stack overflow.